deis/deis/contrib/ec2/README.md

 done!
 ```

+## Run Deis!
-7. After that, wait for the components to come up, check which host the controller is
+After that, wait for the components to come up, check which host the controller is
 running on and register with Deis!
 ```
 $ fleetctl list-units